thalter/Three-Mile-Island.Net/README.md

 ## Original Source

-This conversion is based on the Apple II BASIC source code from the original Three Mile Island game.
-I've included it in this repo.
+This conversion is based on the Apple II Integer BASIC source code from the original Three Mile Island game.
+I've included the [original source code](https://github.com/thalter/Three-Mile-Island.Net/blob/main/tmi.bas) in this repo, however I make no claims of ownership of it.

 ## License